comses/comses.net/README.md

 ### Usability Testing

 CoMSES Net is actively working with the [Science Gateways Community Institute](https://sciencegateways.org) to improve the usability of our services.
-Please [let us know](https://comses.net/about/contact/) if you'd like to participate in upcoming usability studies or help us conduct usability studies in your institution or area.
+Please [let us know](https://comses.net/about/contact/) if you'd like to participate in upcoming usability studies, help us conduct usability studies in your institution or area.
+If you encounter any usability issues while using CoMSES Net we'd love to hear your feedback too!
+You can use the GitHub issues here or send us a private note through the contact form.

 ### Development

-Our technology stack includes:
+#### Technology Stack

 ```
 Javascript: VueJS, typescript